Jaskew2990/ELK-Stack/ELKStackDev.md

 ![Screenshot of Add Peering](Pictures/AddPeering.png)

 - Select vNet and view 'Peerings'.
-- Create a new Peerings named Elk-to-Red
+- Peerings named Elk-to-Red
-- RedTeam vNet in the dropdown labeled 'Virtual Network'.
+- RedTeam vNet labeled 'Virtual Network'.
-- Named the resulting connection from  RedTeam Vnet to Elk vNet.
-"Red-to-Elk"
+- Resulting connection from  RedTeam Vnet to Elk vNet = "Red-to-Elk"
 - All other settings at their defaults

 ### 2. Creating a New VM